Decorative neutral curve divider

 Quotas aren't arbitrary numbers pulled from thin air.
 Effective quotas balance ambition with achievability, pushing reps to perform while remaining realistic enough that top performers can consistently hit them.
 When done right, quotas motivate behavior.
 When done wrong, they demoralize teams and drive turnover.

-Why Sales Quotas Matter
+Why Sales Quotas Are So Important

 Revenue predictability.
 Quotas create accountability at the individual level, making company-wide revenue targets more achievable.
 When each rep knows their number, leadership can forecast with greater confidence.